MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 I ended up purchasing the **ecobee4 SmartThermostat with voice control** in 2017.
 The reviews were solid, the company presented a consumer friendly face, and of course it supported HomeKit.

 Swapping it in for the Nest was really straightforward.
-All the power and control wires I needed were already in place for both heating and cooling.
+All the power and control wires I needed were already run for both heating and cooling.
 I placed the included remote sensor in the upstairs hallway to help even out the temperature readings in the warmer summer months.

 INSERT HOME LAYOUT HERE